nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/sentrynodemanual/_index.md

     nano app.toml
     {{< /highlight>}}

-    And we edit the following section of the file to the below setting, changing it from being 999999999999 to being 0.
+    And we edit the following section of the file to the below setting, changing it from being 999999999999 to being 100.

+    >Note: Setting the snapshot-interval to 100 will ensure that we can use our Sentry Node to kickstart our Validator later on.
+Which will allow us to set up our Validator without ever exposing its external IP to the rest of the Network.

     {{< highlight bash "linenos=table,style=witchhazel" >}}
     # snapshot-interval specifies the block interval at which local state sync snapshots are
     # taken (0 to disable).
-    snapshot-interval = 0
+    snapshot-interval = 100
     {{< /highlight>}}

     At this point the tidy up editing work to our app.toml file is done, and it can now be saved with these changes.